Sara Britton's Miso Squash Broth + Soba Noodles

 Optional garnish: cilantro, lime juice, sesame seeds, scallions, toasted sesame oil

-Preheat oven to 350 degrees.
-Start by cutting your squash in half.
+Preheat oven to 350 degrees F. Start by cutting your squash in half.
 Oil the open side of the squash halves and place face side up on a baking sheet.
 Sprinkle with a little salt and pepper and place in the oven to bake for about 30 minutes or until squash has started to turn a golden brown.
 Remove from oven and let cool.

-Heat 2 TB oil in a skillet on low and sauté leeks for about 10 minutes, stirring occasionally.
+Heat 2 tbsp oil in a skillet on low and sauté leeks for about 10 minutes, stirring occasionally.
 Then add lime juice and sweetener, stir and let cook for another 5 minutes without stirring.

 While leeks are cooking scoop squash into a blender along with the garlic, miso, ginger, and 3 cups of water and purée until completely smooth.
 Add more water if necessary.
 Place purée into a pot set to low-medium and stir in the cup of almond milk.
 You want to heat up the broth but not bring it to a boil.
 Add salt and pepper to taste and keep on heat until ready to serve.